bernie-skipole/inditest/README.md

 vkprint.py Illustrates how INDI parameters stored in a Valkey server using vkclient.py\
 can be read.
 This could be used by a 'display' service to show an instruments output.

+#### indipyweb

+Examples working with indipyweb

+singlescript.py Running drivers,server and serving as web pages in one script.\
+getjson.py Every 10 seconds this example calls an indipyweb service running on\
+a device 'raspberry5' which is serving a Thermostat device, and prints the temperature.

 #### invalid